chrisnoonan98675/site/xl-release/how-to/xld-plugin.markdown

 The deploy task is an automated task that tells XL Deploy to deploy a certain application to an environment.
 Both the application (Package below) and environment (Environment below) must be configured in XL Deploy.
 The task gives live updates of the deployment process and completes automatically when the deployment succeeds.

-You can create a deploy task in XL Release by adding a task of type XL Deploy -> Deploy Task with following properties:
+You can create a deploy task in XL Release by adding a task of type XL Deploy -> Deploy with following properties:
   * `Server`: [Required] XL Deploy Server to connect to.
   * `Package`: [Required] ID of the package to deploy (Example: `PetClinic/1.0`).
 Autocomplete supported.
   * `Environment`: [Required] ID of the environment to deploy (Example: SITEnv).
 Autocomplete supported.